The Troll Books and the Troll and Folktale Walks

 Below is the map showing where the stories in the book take place – in West Iceland.

 The walks are connected with the books.
-The Troll walk is a short walk viewing The Troll Waterfalls and the scenery and background of The Last Troll story – and you learn about trolls on the way.
-The Folktale Walk is a new walk, extension of the Troll Walk, that will be set up in April/May 2018.
+The Troll Stroll is a short walk with view over The Troll Waterfalls and background of The Last Troll story – and you learn about trolls on the way.
+The Folktale Hike is an extension of the Troll Walk.
 It is based on the Trunt, Trunt book and you learn about folktales and locations in the West Region of Iceland.
 In addition you enjoy a wonderful panorama view of the Borgarfjördur area and mountain circle.
+Also The Troll Games are a lot of fun.